The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Certain double tax treaty provisions contain anti-conduit conditions, which deny treaty benefits where amounts received are paid on to another company.

 An arm’s length price is the price which would be charged between unconnected parties.
-See the Establishing an arm's length price guidance note.
+See the Transfer pricing rules ― overview guidance note.

 A company does not have beneficial ownership of income if it is required to pay it on to another company, eg if it receives the income as a nominee.